avidalh/udacity-fsnd-p5/README.md

 In this project, a Linux virtual machine needs to be configurated to support the Item Catalog website.

-You can visit http://avidalh.noip.me for the website deployed.
+You can visit http://avidalh.noip.me for review the deployed website.

 ## Tasks
-0. Configure a new host at https://www.noip.com
+0. Launch your Virtual Machine with your Udacity account
-1. Launch your Virtual Machine with your Udacity account
+1. Configure a new host at https://www.noip.com
 2. Follow the instructions provided to SSH into your server
 3. Create a new user named grader
 4. Give the grader the permission to sudo